 In addition to the turbulence of starting a new job and a new family, I began my career at UT during very turbulent times, politically.
 The news backdrop for my early years included the war in Vietnam, the draft lottery, the Watergate break in, the secret White House tapes and growing calls for Nixon’s impeachment.
 UT was not insulated from the turbulence.
 There were peace rallies and protests on campus almost daily.
-In an effort to minimize the influence of outside agitators there was a period early in my career where a person could be escorted off campus without a valid UT ID.
+In an effort to minimize the influence of outside agitators there was a period early in my career where a person without a valid UT ID could be escorted off campus.

-Unlikely Combination.
-Yes, I played football at LSU while studying Chemical Engineering.
+Unlikely Combination: Yes, I played football at LSU while studying chemical engineering.
 Doing both was probably my biggest claim to fame in both football and in chemical engineering.
 But no apologies from me.
 I got a good education and played on some very good football teams.
 We finished in the top 10 and went to a bowl game all three years that I played on the varsity.
-My junior year we played Syracuse University in the Sugar Bowl and as a sign of how times have changed, the Louisiana state legislature had to meet in special session to approve of our participation.
-The big problem was that Syracuse squad had several African-American players.
-(No kidding, the SEC back then was all white in all sports).
+My junior year we played Syracuse University in the Sugar Bowl.
 We beat Syracuse that year and again in my senior year we beat Arkansas in the Cotton Bowl.
-Arkansas did not have the problem of being integrated but for me I had the personal problem that many of my relatives, including my father, went to the University of Arkansas.
+I had the personal problem that many of my relatives, including my father, went to the University of Arkansas.
 That Cotton Bowl loss to LSU ended their bid for a national championship that year.
 My relatives still remember and blame me for that loss.